carbon-language/carbon-lang/clang/docs/UndefinedBehaviorSanitizer.rst

      unsigned overflow in C++.
 You can use ``-fsanitize=shift-base`` or ``-fsanitize=shift-exponent`` to check only left-hand side or right-hand side of shift operation, respectively.
+  -  ``-fsanitize=unsigned-shift-base``: check that an unsigned left-hand side of a left shift operation doesn't overflow.
   -  ``-fsanitize=signed-integer-overflow``: Signed integer overflow, where the result of a signed integer computation cannot be represented in its type.
      This includes all the checks covered by ``-ftrapv``, as well as checks for